SAC Syndikalisterna: Contemporary era

 Towards the end of the 20th century, the institution of neoliberalism in Sweden damaged the SAC's position within the welfare state.
 By 2002, the SAC's membership had declined to 7,000 members.
 By the turn of the 21st century, members of the SAC were growingly increasingly frustrated with the shift in focus away from workplace organising and began campaigning for the SAC to return to its anarcho-syndicalist roots.
 In 2002, the SAC national congress passed motion to refocus efforts on workplace organising, while also maintaining an intersectional analysis of oppression.
 It also reorganised itself into a more fluid structure, cutting the number of employed officials and enforcing the regular rotation of its administrative positions.
 These changes were hotly debated but ultimately resolved, leading to the consolidation of a new direction for the SAC.
 The SAC continued to face a declining membership, which fell to 5,500 in 2012, but its membership also saw an increased representation of women and young people.
 The restructuring also highlighted the SAC's urban-rural divide, as it caused a resurgence of activism in the urban centres of Gothenburg, Malmö and Stockholm, while local federations in small towns and rural areas faced difficulties adapting to the organisational changes.

 Since its centenary in 2010, the SAC has been credited as the only anarcho-syndicalist organisation to have carried out uninterrupted activity for more than a century.
 In September 2012, it held its 13th congress in Gävle, where it prepared for its second century of organisation.
 Gabriel Kuhn highlighted its internal reorganisation, its urban-rural divide and the resumption of international cooperation as the main challenges facing the SAC in its second century.

 Campaigns

 Anti-fascism

 Since the 1990s, the rise of far-right politics in Sweden has threatened members of the SAC.
-On 12 October 1999, SAC member Björn Söderberg was murdered for protesting a far-right activist's election to his shop's works council.
+On 12 October 1999, SAC member Björn Söderberg was murdered for protesting a far-right activist's election to the board of the local social democratic trade union at the warehouse they were working at.
 The attack provoked mass anti-fascist demonstrations throughout Sweden and a crackdown on far-right extremists, with broad support from Swedish society.
 Despite the crackdown, far-right attacks against the SAC persisted.
 In 2008, two members of the SAC and their infant daughter narrowly escaped an arson attack against their home.
 In commemoration of Söderberg, the SAC holds an annual memorial event and awards a Civil Courage Prize (Civilkuragepriset).